Last updated on December 2nd, 2022 at 04:03 pm

-The dispute leads to a horrific riot between the two communities on 6 December 1992, causing the demolition of Babri Masjid and deaths of thousands from both sides.
-This resulted in the setting up of Liberhan Commission on 16th December 1992 to investigate the demolition of the disputed structure.
+The dispute leads to a horrific riot between the two communities on 6 December 1992, causing the demolition of Babri Masjid and the deaths of thousands from both sides.
+This resulted in the setting up of the Liberhan Commission on 16th December 1992 to investigate the demolition of the disputed structure.
 The then Prime Minister Narasimha Rao dismissed the BJP government of 4 states.

-In 1993, the ‘Acquisition of Certain Area at Ayodhya Act’ was passed and Central government marked the possession of the disputed area which was challenged by many petitions, including that of Ismail Faruqqi which was filed at Allahabad High Court.
+In 1993, the ‘Acquisition of Certain Area at Ayodhya Act’ was passed and the Central government marked the possession of the disputed area which was challenged by many petitions, including that of Ismail Faruqqi which was filed at Allahabad High Court.

 In 2002, the Allahabad High Court started to hear the cases and further ordered the Archaeological Survey of India (ASI) to survey the disputed land.